Mint-Blockchain/mint-node/README.md

       - ./geth-data:/data
 ```

 You can choose the type of node to run, either a full node or an archive node.
-You need to modify the value of `--gcmode` in the `op-geth-entrypoint` file:
+You need to modify the value of `--gcmode` in the `op-geth-entrypoint` file.
+By default, the node type is set to archive.

 ```
 # archive node